Clear Island Waters

 PROFILE FAQ

 Six projects identified by AreaSearch are expected to impact the area significantly.
-These include Gold Coast Light Rail Stage 3 (Broadbeach South to Burleigh Heads), Merrimac Railway Station, Clear Island Waters Urban Village, and Cypress Central.
-The following list details those likely to be of most relevance.
+These include Gold Coast Light Rail Stage 3 from Broadbeach South to Burleigh Heads, Merrimac Railway Station, Clear Island Waters Urban Village, and Cypress Central.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.